+Back pain can be brought on by lifting, moving awkwardly or by an accident.
+Sometimes it may seem to occur for no reason at all.
+The body is very good at accommodating the stress and strain it is put under, and adapting to injuries.
+However, the disruption brought about by an injury can build up over a period of time and often symptoms begin insidiously.
 Problems with the back may also cause symptoms in more remote areas such as the buttocks, groin, hips and legs.
-Symptoms such as dizziness, headaches, fatigue, clicking jaw, pins and needles, and digestive disturbance may also be caused by problems in the neck and spine.
-In addition to this, research shows that chronic pain is often associated with depression, anxiety and poor sleep.
+Symptoms such as headaches, fatigue, clicking jaw, pins and needles, and digestive disturbance may also be caused by problems in the neck and spine.
+It can have a significant impact on quality of life, research shows that chronic pain is often associated with depression, anxiety and poor sleep.